 \section{Conclusion}

 In this work, we propose a new hybridization technique, which we call the CHDG method, for solving time-harmonic problems with upwind DG discretizations.
-While the auxiliary unknowns used in the standard hybridization procedure correspond to a Dirichlet trace, the auxiliary unknowns of the CHDG method correspond to characteristic variables.
-At the price of increasing the required memory storage for the reduced linear system, this choice largely improves the its properties and makes it more suitable for iterative solution procedures.
+The auxiliary unknowns used in the CHDG method correspond to characteristic variables, whereas the auxiliary unknowns used in the standard approach correspond to a Dirichlet trace.
+At the price of increasing the required memory storage for the reduced linear system, this choice largely improves its properties and makes it more suitable for iterative solution procedures.

 We study the properties of the local element-wise problems and the global linear systems for the standard HDG method and the CHDG method.
 In order to investigate how the original DG scheme and its hybridized versions interplay with usual iterative solvers, we provide a set of 2D numerical results where the auxiliary unknowns are discretized with scaled Legendre basis functions.
 The key properties of the CHDG may be summarized as follows.